3MAH-Team-old/smartplus/README.md

 C ) Build your own projects using the SMART+ library called "libsmartplus.so".

-For this, you need to specify the path of the SMART+ dynamic library (with the -I option) and to link SMART+ with your application.
+For this, you need to specify the path of the SMART+ dynamic library (with the -I option) and to link it with your application.

 	Example : gcc myproject.cpp -I/'pathtothefile'/smartplus/lib -lsmartplus